siyuan-note/bazaar/README.md

 * [SiYuan widget sample](https://github.com/siyuan-note/widget-sample)
 * [SiYuan plugin sample](https://github.com/siyuan-note/plugin-sample)

+## How long does it take to see the package in the marketplace after the PR is merged?

+Under normal circumstances, the community bazaar repo will automatically update the index and deploy every hour, and you can check the deployment status at https://github.com/siyuan-note/bazaar/actions.

 ## Why is repo named bazaar?

 The name of the repository is inspired by the book _[The Cathedral and the Bazaar](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar)_.